kamilbalci/python-practice/README.md

 * **Print limits:** Specific start/stop visibility constraints.
 * **Error handling:** Robust `try/except` blocks to clean up typos and invalid characters (like commas or letters) dynamically.
 * **Data Visualization** Bar plot generation of the frequency of the occurrence of "FuzzBuzz", "Fuzz", "Buzz", and regular numbers using the in code counter variables.
 Also, included is scaling or the bar plot.
+* **Statistics** Percentage total of of componets
-* **Coming Soon!** Flushing out the bar plot by spacing the bars away from each other and also showing the number next to the name, giving user control to print bar plot and the 'max_width' varible, some statistics ect...
+* **Coming Soon!** Giving user control to print bar plot and the 'max_width' varible, debugging and edge case vulnerabilities  testing ect...

 ## Tech Stack & Tools
 * **Language:** Python 3